All Episodes

 He's saving the town.

-He saved the RB industry, he saved the American economy.
+He saved the American economy.

-Yeah, it's tough getting out of the bubble.
+Yeah, it's tough getting out of the bubble, D.C., and seeing real life.

 China's really great.

-And a great elite group of really brilliant people will be much better just leaving it up to chance.
+And a great, elite group of really brilliant people will be much better just leaving it up to chance.

 It's what he really thinks.